A Network Formation Model Based on Subgraphs: Identification

-This presents a challenge for estimating a parameter related to triangle formation since some of the observed triangles were directly generated in the formation process, and others were {\sl ``incidentally generated;''} and similarly, it presents a challenge to estimating a parameter for link formation since some truly generated links end up as parts of triangles.
-It could also be that the link $12$ formed directly or as part of the triangle $124$ or both.
-This would not be observed either, and so we face several challenges in estimating the number of directly generated links.\footnote{One could view this as an issue of measurement error with correlation.}
+The overlap and incidental generation present a challenge for estimating a parameter related to triangle formation since some of the observed triangles were \emph{``directly generated''} in the formation process, and others were {\sl ``incidentally generated;''} and similarly, it presents a challenge to estimating a parameter for link formation since some truly generated links end up as parts of triangles.
+We show that despite this difficulty, the parameters can be recovered by careful study of the observed patterns.
+In particular, we show that a SUGM is {\sl always} identified, and also provide techniques for recovering the parameters.